Ondrysak/ondrysak.github.io/content/posts/questionably_distributed.md

 2. **Data Transformation**: Recognizing XOR and arithmetic operations in assembly
 3. **Steganography**: Finding hidden data in geometric patterns within data structures
 4. **Static Analysis**: Extracting and analyzing binary data without dynamic execution
+5. **Automated RE**: Using MCP to programmatically interact with IDA Pro for faster analysis

 The transformation `(value ^ 66) + 15` was discovered by analyzing the network communication pattern in the main function, where each lookup table value is processed through the arithmetic server.

+## Why This Approach Worked for First Blood

+The combination of:
+1. **MCP automation** - No manual clicking through IDA Pro
+2. **AI-assisted analysis** - Pattern recognition and hypothesis generation
+3. **Rapid iteration** - Quick testing of different extraction patterns
+4. **Programmatic data extraction** - Automated extraction of the 784-byte lookup table

+...allowed me to analyze the binary, understand the algorithm, extract the data, and test multiple geometric patterns in a fraction of the time traditional manual analysis would take.
+This is the power of combining AI with proper tooling infrastructure.

 ## Final Flag

 `ictf{51ngl3_4PP_mul71pl3_53rv1c35}`

 The flag content "51ngl3_4PP_mul71pl3_53rv1c35" appears to be leetspeak for "single app multiple services", which perfectly describes the challenge's distributed architecture concept.

+---

+**Note:** Despite the challenge description saying "This is not a steg chall", the flag extraction did involve finding a geometric pattern (main diagonal) in the data - though the real challenge was understanding the distributed architecture and transformation algorithm first!